 The first Sanskrit literature comprises of epics like Ramayana and Mahabharata.
 Indian Literature

 is also studied in foreign languages in the form of Indian Persian Literature and Literature from North-East India.

 Epics of India

-The term ‘Indian Art’ serves as a synonym to the Indian culture.
-It is classified into Sculpting, Wall Painting, Miniature Painting and Jewellery Designing.
-It represents various bygone eras like the Indus Valley Civilization, Greco-Buddhism era, Mughal era in various ways.
+The term ‘Indian Art’ serves as a synonym for Indian culture.
+It is classified into Sculpting, Wall Painting, Miniature Painting, and Jewellery Designing.
+It represents various bygone eras like the Indus Valley Civilization, Greco-Buddhism era, and Mughal era in various ways.

 The folk and tribal art have presented some very amazing art work through pottery-making, metal-work, weaving, paper-art and jewelry making.